ReSqAr/kcb/README.md

 ### Example bash scripts

-The following is a sample bash script which backups the photo folder, OSMAnd's GPS tracks and the WhatsApp folder to the `~/MySmartphone` folder.
+The following is a sample bash script which backups the photo folder, OSMAnd's GPS tracks and the WhatsApp folder to the local `~/MySmartphone` folder.

 ```
 set -x